leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 **Input**: Any multichannel signal | **Output**: Any multichannel signal

 A multi-channel convolver.
-The plugin will convolve each input channel with the respective filter up to the maximum of 128 channels/filters.
+The plug-in will convolve each input channel with the respective filter up to the maximum of 128 channels/filters.
 The filters are loaded as a multi-channel .wav file.

 Please note that this is not to be confused with the MatrixConv plug-in.
 For this plug-in, the number inputs = the number of filters = the number of outputs. i.e. no matrixing is applied.